Mexico, US presidents to meet amid newly tense relationship - The Boston Globe

 The question is how hard the Biden administration is willing to push Mexico on anything.

-With Republicans like Texas Gov. Greg Abbot relentlessly pointing at the migration issue, Mexico holds huge leverage.
-It is under no obligation to accept anyone returned at its border except Mexican citizens, but it has allowed the U.S. to continue to deport migrants of other nationalities under Title 42 health regulations.
+With Republicans like Texas Governor Greg Abbot relentlessly pointing at the migration issue, Mexico holds huge leverage.
+It is under no obligation to accept anyone returned at its border except Mexican citizens, but it has allowed the United States to continue to deport migrants of other nationalities under Title 42 health regulations.

-López Obrador badly wants the U.S. to grant more work visas to Mexicans and Central Americans.
-While that remains a touchy issue in U.S. domestic politics, more visas could help tame clandestine border crossings.
+López Obrador badly wants the United States to grant more work visas to Mexicans and Central Americans.
+While that remains a touchy issue in US domestic politics, more visas could help tame clandestine border crossings.

 Increasing such visas “would seem to be a way to resolve the labor shortage we have in this country, and also reduce some of the pressure on Mexico and Central America,” Rudman said.
 "So it seems like something that Lopez Obrador is for, and the Biden administration might be inclined to offer.”